luciopaiva/luciopaiva.github.io/articles/the-beauty-behind-these-pages/index.md

     });

 The code first waits for the `load` event to be triggered, meaning the page has finished loading.
 When that happens, it asks `d3` to load our Markdown file as plain text, which then gets passed to `marked` so it can turn the article into proper HTML and stuff it into a `div` element we have just for that.

+As of the time of this writing, marked seems to be in limbo.
+His author is not maintaining it anymore and, although it granted commit access to some people in the community, it still has tons of pull requests to be reviewed and people are starting to talk about a fork of the project under a new name.
+For now, however, marked is still the best way to go, it seems.
+I can say it's working pretty well for me.

+Marked parses code blocks as plain text.
+If you want syntax highlighting, though, it exposes a callback where you can plug your favorite highlighting tool.
+I'm using Highlight.js here.
+It allows you to select among several available styles and it even lets you pick which languages you want to support, contributing to let your final page size as small as possible.
+Here's how I'm using it:

+    marked.setOptions({
+        highlight: code => hljs.highlightAuto(code).value
+    });

+`hljs` is the global exported by Highlight.js.
+What you have to do is register a callback for when Marked detects code which could undergo syntax highlighting.
+Although it works pretty well, there's one glitch I had to fix regarding `pre` elements' background color.
+As Marked handles only `pre` elements' contents to the highlighter, the highlighter is not able to modify `pre`s' attributes themselves.
+This means Highlight.js can't add `hljs` class to `pre` elements and its CSS script is then not able to properly add a background color to them.
+To fix this, I had to write the following patch inside my Javascript file, right after Marked ran:

+    // marked does not let Hightlight.js add `hljs` class to pre elements as it should for (const pre of element.querySelectorAll('pre')) {
+        pre.classList.add('hljs');
+    }

+With that, my basic script is able to load, parse and do syntax highlighting to all my articles from now on and I don't have to worry about any of that anymore.
+Cool!

 ## Site structure and SEO